ABC News' Elise Widerlite reports:

 After his daughter was killed, Gass received another letter from the automaker saying they now had the parts.

 Jay Gass and his wife Gerri were among the families of victims of the GM crashes who were on Capitol Hill today to hear GM CEO Mary Barra testify before Congress for the fourth time.

 On Wednesday, Barra declined to meet with victims' families while she was in D.C., but Jay Gass still had some questions for her.

 "I would ask her what her definition of leadership is because I have about nine criteria of leadership and one of them is integrity and we know that GM at this point has zero integrity," he said.

 Gass said he believes no one is safe while these cars are still on the road.
-“These cars are on the road next to you.
+"These cars on the road next to you.
 These cars are coming at you in the other lane.
 They are like Scud missiles.
-They could stop at any moment,” he warned.
+They could stop at any moment," he warned.

 Disappointed with GM's handling of the recall, Gass has resorted to warning drivers of recalled vehicles when he sees them at the gas pump.

 From the moment he heard about his daughter's death, he and his family decided to celebrate their daughter's life, albeit too short, Gass said Wednesday, ahead of the congressional hearing.

 Choking back tears, Gass said, "Parents job is to protect their children.
 GM is not allowing me to protect my child."